tackme31/howmessy/README.md

 - Takumi Yamada (Twitter: [@tackme31](https://twitter.com/tackme31))

 # License
-Cairngorm is licensed under the MIT license.
+This software is licensed under the MIT license.
 See [LICENSE](./LICENSE).